FireIceMan/GLC_framework/README.md

 ## General Information
 - Main spirt - Life and language shared many similar hallmarks, thus they can be analyzed via a general framework.
 - Main Problem - The natural selection of sequence has not been quantified.
-In the other hands, the generating algorithm and prediction of sequence usually lack the interpretability.
+In the other hands, the generating algorithm and prediction of sequence usually lack the $\text{\textcolor{red}{interpretability}}$.
 - This project provides

 (1) an evolutionary algorithm that can generate text/protein sequence;